 The Company considers cash to be restricted when withdrawal or general use is legally restricted.
-During the year ended December 31, 2021, the Company recovered the prior \$0.06 million restricted cash balance that was held as a guarantee for certain purchasing cards.
+During the six months ended June 30, 2022, the Company recovered the \$0.06 million restricted cash balance outstanding at December 31, 2021, that was held as a guarantee for certain purchasing cards.
 During the same period, pursuant to a Loan and Security Agreement with Silicon Valley Bank (see Note 8), the Company issued letters of credit to secure certain operating leases, and the Company is required to maintain a \$0.68 million balance with the bank to secure the outstanding letters of credit.
 Due to the nature of the deposit, the balance is classified as restricted cash.
 Restricted cash is included in the balance for cash presented in the statements of cash flows.